bryancrisp1988-byte/cybersecurity-portfolio/Coursera-1/Technical-Support-Fundamentals/Module-1-Intro-to-IT/Digital-logic.md

 ## Practical Understanding
 - All digital systems operate using binary.
-- Logic gates form the foundation of processors and memory.
+- Logic gates form the foundation of processors and memory, Logic gates allow our transistors to do more complex tasks like decide where to send electrical signals depending on logical conditions.
 - Understanding digital logic helps with diagnosing hardware and low-level software issues.

 ## Real‑World Relevance